NicoToff/astro-pro-website/src/content/projects/05-vendure.md

 ## Context

-Mirahi, a web agency in Brussels, needed to assess the viability of Vendure, a NestJS-based e-commerce framework, to deal with food products orders.
-I was tasked with creating a fullstack proof of concept using modern headless technologies.
+Mirahi, a web agency in Brussels, welcomed me for a 4-month internship in early 2023.
+My mentor needed to assess the viability of Vendure, a NestJS-based headless e-commerce framework, to deal with food product orders.
+I was tasked with creating a fullstack proof of concept using modern  technologies.

-## Tasks
+## Accomplishments

 - Create a Vendure plugin (NestJS module) to use Adyen as a payment provider
 - Wireframe, then build a storefront using Next.js and Tailwind